awsdocs/aws-freertos-docs/doc_source/freertos-lib-cloud-shadows.md

 The type of Wi\-Fi security used by your network\.

 `keyCLIENT_CERTIFICATE_PEM`
 The certificate PEM associated with your IoT thing\.
-For more information, see [Configure Your Project](getting_started_ti.md#ti-freertos-config-project)\.

 `keyCLIENT_PRIVATE_KEY_PEM`
 The private key PEM associated with your IoT thing\.
 For more information, see [Configure Your Project](getting_started_ti.md#ti-freertos-config-project)\.